Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Approximating the Hessian and its inverse using Bayesian inference

 \subsection{Finding the posterior maximizer}

 Finding the $\bs{B}^*_k$ that solves the problem in \eqref{eq:subproblem} is not a trivial task.
 Since the negative log posterior is $\rho$-convex, local search methods like the Newton method can be used to find its minimizer.
 However, the Newton method requires assembling the fourth-order tensor of second-order derivatives of the negative log posterior, which can be expensive in terms of processing and memory allocation.
 Instead, we opt to derive the action of this fourth-order tensor of second-order derivatives over any given matrix and use the conjugate gradient method to find the Newton direction, a procedure known as the Newton-CG method.
-To avoid ill-conditioning, we need a large enough regularization parameter $\rho$, but not too large since it introduces bias in the posterior maximizer.
-Also, the bias given by the log-barriers grows with $\beta$, the logarithmic barrier parameter; but a small $\beta$ negatively impacts the smoothness of the posterior distribution.
-We opt to keep $\rho$ fixed and use an interior-point central-path method \cite[Section 11.2.2]{boyd2004convex} to decrease the parameter $\beta$; the solution $\hat{\bs{B}}(\beta)$ of the approximated problem
+Since we have a constraint in \eqref{eq:subproblem} that $\bs{B}$ should be symmetric, the first-order optimality condition is

+where the $\sym(\cdot)$ operator returns the symmetric part of its argument, e.g., $\sym(\bs{A}) = \frac{1}{2} (A + A^T)$.
+Thus, to use the Newton-CG method to solve this problem, every iteration we need to find the direction $\bs{D}$ that satisfies